MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/open-devtools-and-embedded-browser.md

    Or, on the **Run** menu, select **Stop Debugging**.
 Or, close the two DevTools tabs.
 The Debug toolbar closes.

+See also:
+* [Step 7: Start DevTools by clicking the Launch Project button](./get-started.md#step-7-start-devtools-by-clicking-the-launch-project-button) in _Get started using the DevTools extension for Visual Studio Code_.

 <!-- ====================================================================== -->
 ## Mapping URL files to the opened folder

-If DevTools is able to correlate and establish the workspace mapping between the files downloaded from the server and the files in the folder that you opened, DevTools provides its full functionality.
+If DevTools is able to correlate and establish the workspace mapping between the files downloaded from the server and the files in the folder that you opened, DevTools provides its full functionality, including CSS mirror editing of your local source files when you change CSS in DevTools.

-If DevTools can't map the files in the **Edge DevTools: Browser** tab to the files in the folder that you opened in Visual Studio Code's Explorer, you can inspect webpages, but you can't change them, such as changing CSS values in the **Sources** tab of the **Elements** tool in the **Edge DevTools** tab.
+If DevTools can't map the files in the **Edge DevTools: Browser** tab to the files in the folder that you opened in Visual Studio Code's Explorer, you can inspect webpages, and you can change them, such as changing CSS values in the **Sources** tab of the **Elements** tool in the **Edge DevTools** tab.
+In this case, though, you can't use CSS mirror editing though, to have DevTools automatically edit your source files.
+Options include:
+*  Clear the **CSS mirror editing** checkbox in **Styles** tab and continue experimenting with CSS changes.
+*  Open a folder that contains source files that match the web page.
+*  Grant trust to a folder by opening it in Visual Studio Code.

 For example: